 - Now go to Edit > Find.

 - Delete the keys related to CoreParking.
-Repeat steps 4-5 to find all keys related to CoreParking and delete them.
-Keep in mind that some keys might be protected, so you won’t be able to delete them.
+Then, repeat steps 5-6 to find all keys related to CoreParking and delete them.

-Once you make these changes, check if the problem is resolved.
+After deleting all these keys, check if the problem is still present.

-Those are a few of the best ways you can fix program not responding errors.
-More general system maintenance that includes registry, virus and SFC scans will go some way to reducing applications not responding in Windows 10.
-Conserving system resources by opening less software at once will also ensure programs run more smoothly.
+Those are a few of the best ways you can fix the program not responding errors.
+In addition, more general system maintenance, including registry, virus, and SFC scans, will reduce applications not responding in Windows 10.